WIEB Inventory of Energy Policies

 Appliance Standards:

-AZ enacted energy efficiency appliance standards covering 12 categories in 2008-10.
+Arizona enacted energy efficiency appliance standards covering twelve categories in 2008-10.
 All were preempted by federal standards.
-Three new appliance standards were enacted in 2012 covering pool pumps, pool pump motors, and+E34+E36
+Three new appliance standards were enacted in 2012 covering pool pumps, pool pump motors, and electric spas.

 Reference: